 A passage in the tractate bMegillah 11a-b conveys a tradition of three kings who have “ruled over the whole firmament” (Heb. shloshah malkhu bakipah): Ahab, Ahasuerus and Nebuchadnezzar.
 These emperors, however, are surpassed in magical proficiency and the range of power by king Solomon about whom it is said that “he ruled over the denizens of the upper world as well as of the lower (Heb. al haelyonim veal hatachtonim)”.
-Although ambiguous the phrase elyonim vetachtonim came to function as a merism denoting the totality of both heavenly and earthly supernatural creatures.
+Although ambiguous, the phrase elyonim vetachtonim came to function as a merism denoting the totality of both natural and supernatural creatures (e.g. bKetubbot 104a).

 - evolutionary psychology (e.g. D. Buss): essential similarities of cognitive functioning of humans irrespective of their culture;